Deano10134/ServianTechChallenge-DB/README.md

 GitHub will be used to store and host the repos.
 It also is where the code for the application is updated.

-5. Terraform

-To set up Terraform on Windows visit Terraform's website https://www.terraform.io/downloads and follow the instructions.

-Terraform will be used to deploy the application to AWS.
-It can be set up to use AWS account credentials, using the secret access key for your AWS user.
 # Architecture
 The AWS environment will be set up with the following to host the application